ZJUCAGD/TopologyUnderstandingNet/README.md

 After downloading, extract the archive and place the `data` folder in the project root directory.
 Each data sample consists of three files: the raw point cloud, the top-100 persistence points in 1-PD, and their corresponding significance labels.

 ### 3. Train and Test
-A trained best TUN model is provided at `results\checkpoints\best_model_1D.pth`.
+A trained best TUN model is provided at `results\checkpoints\best_model.pth`.
 To evaluate it on the four test sets, run the Jupyter notebook `test_exist_model.ipynb`.

 To train your own model and evaluate it, run the Jupyter notebook `train_and_test.ipynb` and follow the prompts.
-Notice that the trained model will save to and rewrite r`results\checkpoints\best_model_1D.pth`.
+Your new model will be saved at `results\checkpoints\best_model_1D.pth`.